How long do hybrid batteries last?

 ⚠️ Ford hybrids often display dashboard warnings and reduced electric range.

-Knowing what to look for with each brand helps with early detection and replacing the battery in time, ensuring you continue to get optimal vehicle performance.
+Knowing what to look for with each brand helps with early detection and timely battery replacement, ensuring optimal vehicle performance.

 Maintaining your hybrid battery’s health